 During the daily scrum, the team then reassess relevant stories as they discuss what they’ve been working on.
-The physical action of having to move a story further round the circle forces a discussion about why and what the rest of the team can do to help remove the impediments that may be blocking the developer(s).
+The physical act of having to move a story further around the circle forces a discussion about why and what the rest of the team can do to help remove the impediments that may be blocking the developer(s).

 Bullseye board 2.0